onera/Cassiopee/Converter/doc/source/Internal.rst

     Create a OversetHoles node.
     If parent is not None, attach it to parent node.

-    :param name: coordinates of the rotation center
+    :param name: name of the node
-    :type name: list of 3 floats
+    :type name: string
     :param pointRange: list of point indices ([imin,imax,jmin,jmax,kmin,kmax] for a structured point range)
     :type pointRange: list of integers
     :param pointList: list of point indices (for unstructured grid)